β‘ Lesson 18: Eevee Real-Time Rendering

 Glass appears black/opaque:

-- Enable Refraction in SSR settings
+- Enable Raytracing in Render Properties

-- Check all four requirements!
+- Check all requirements!

 Transparent objects have dark edges:

-- Change to Alpha Blend for smooth transparency
+- Switch to Blended for smooth transparency

-- Or Alpha Hashed for noisy transparency
+- Or keep Dithered for cheaper, noisier transparency

 Transparency sorting issues: